kuvivek/drivingTheoryInGermany/README.md

 ✅ with iced over side windows
 ✅ with the sun low in the sky out front
 ✅ with a misted up windscreen
-**Comment**:  All unfavorable conditions (e.g. due to winter weather) increase the risk of accidents: the low, dazzling sun as well as fogged or icy windows ❌all of which obstruct my view.
+**Comment**:  All unfavorable conditions (e.g. due to winter weather) increase the risk of accidents: the low, dazzling sun as well as fogged or icy windows -all of which obstruct my view.

 85. What should you understand by defensive driving?
 ❌ Stopping as a precaution at every crossroads